bkraad47/Simple-NLP-kmeans/README.md

 A simple NLP application that takes documents as JSON and runs a K-means(Default 60 clusters) clustering algorithm.
 Documents are indexed based on their closest centroids(Which are randomly selected).

-It uses nltk stopwords and porterstemmer
+It uses nltk stopwords and porterstemmer.

 ## Installation of dependencies and environment